-Maintenance inside the UPS may only be carried out by trained personnel.
+Maintenance inside the UPS may only be carried out by trained specialized technician.
+The UPS is designed to power the load when it is disconnected from the power supply line.

 High voltage is present inside the UPS even when the power supply and the battery have been disconnected